magento/devdocs/src/contributor-guide/dod/tco-analysis.md

 ### Level of change

-If the changes may have TCO impact, the level of the change should be identified.
+If the changes may have a TCO impact, the level of the change should be identified.
-If the backward incompatible change result into SVC build failure - the level of change can be viewed in the SVC build result.
+If the backward incompatible change results an a SVC build failure - the level of change can be viewed in the SVC build result.
 This table lists the levels for the changes that are not currently covered by SVC:

 | Cusomization Point                     | Code Change                                                                                                              | Level |